mawrkus/js-unit-testing-guide/README.md

 + a "click" event occurs
 + a public method is called

-The next test could be to test the business logic implemented in "showPreview()" or "hidePreview()".
+The next step could be to test the business logic implemented in "showPreview()" or "hidePreview()".

 • [Back to ToC](#user-content-table-of-contents) •